-Heart attack rates have fallen in the last four decades due to increased public awareness, quicker emergency paramedic treatment, improved medical procedures and drugs in all groups except for women under the age of 55.
+Heart attack rates have fallen in the last four decades due to increased public awareness about heart health, quicker emergency paramedic treatment, improved medical procedures and drugs in all groups except for women under the age of 55.
 Many of these women suffer from diabetes.
 A study published in ‘The Lancet’, a Diabetes Endocrinology Journal, states that “the cardiovascular risk doubles for those who develop diabetes type 2 prior to age 40 compared to those who have late onset diabetes”.
 Obesity rates are also driving up the number of young people who develop diabetes type 2 which turns to heart issues globally.
 Dr. Song, a researcher from the United Kingdom, states “the longer the exposure to an atherogenic environment, the more the cardiac problems”.

 Men with diabetes are also at a higher cardiac risk than the general population but tend to experience more traditional heart symptoms including nausea, neck, stomach or chest pain, as well as arm or chest pressure, shortness of breathe and cold sweats.
 They seek treatment more quickly and are often taken more seriously in an emergency situation.
 Women with diabetes usually experience atypical heart symptoms including dizziness, fatigue or just feeling run down.
 Many people with diabetes experience no symptoms and have silent heart attacks which may not be documented until much later.
 If you experience any of these symptoms call 9-1-1 immediately.